 - 2005 An APA resolution explicitly links video games and aggressive behaviour, thoughts, and decreased sociability.

 - 2011 The Supreme Court strikes down the California law, citing the Brothers Grimm, Looney Tunes and The Divine Comedy as other equally violent media, all of which have freedom of speech protection under the First Amendment.

 - 2013 The APA website still carries many articles arguing that all forms of media cause violence, many with Craig Anderson’s name on.
 The moral panic goes on.

-On the couch with Craig Ferguson, Psychology & Communication Professor at The University of Texas.
+On the couch with Chris Ferguson, Psychology & Communication Professor at The University of Texas.

 What’s your background?
 What’s your interest in this field?

 I’m a clinical psychologist and licensed as a psychologist in Texas.
 I’d actually been interested more in violent behavior in a general sense at the start of my research career.
 It was when I started to see people making extreme statements about media violence, like that the effects were similar to smoking and lung cancer or that all the debate was over, that my curiosity got piqued.
 Once I started to look at the data, I was startled by how little the data actually supported the kinds of extreme claims people were making.
 I knew that something was going wrong.